Delaware Corporation Guide

 - Officers: The executives appointed to manage daily operations.

-A corporation that obtains a 501(c)(3) tax status from the IRS has the ability to receive financial contributions and have the donors treat their contributions as charitable deductions.
+A corporation that obtains a 501(c)(3) tax status from the IRS by submitting Form 1023 to the IRS and obtaining a tax determination letter.
+A public charity has the ability to receive financial contributions and have the donors treat their contributions as charitable deductions.
 Donors can deduct 100% of their contributions to the corporation on their personal tax return, provided the total donations do not exceed 50% of the donor’s adjusted gross income.

-In a traditional General Corporation, directors are generally obligated to prioritize the maximization of stockholder value.
+In a traditional General Corporation, directors are generally obligated to prioritize the maximization of profits.
 A Public Benefit Corporation legally mandates that the Board of Directors balance three competing interests:

 - The financial interests of stockholders,